zmanio/atmos/index.md

 }
 ```

-Retry loops like the one above bring a number of issues with them:
+Retry loops like the one above have a number of problems:

  - They obscure the actual work that the program is trying to do (the lone call to `doSomethingThatMightFail()` above).